phillipsscott/carnd1.P5_Vehicle_Detection_and_Tracking/README.md

 - improvements in feature extraction process - shrink the feature vector
 - hog features are calculated for a region then subsampled, would it be worthwhile to do this with spatial features & color histogram data?

+Notes:
+-Havent gotten the class implementation working yet, but will continue working on it.
+Needed to submit this without due to deadline.
+-The plan for the class inclusion was two-fold.
+First, only every other image would be processed to cut processing time in half.
+Second, there would be a kind of low-pass filter implemented to improve the false positive/multiple box issue addressed with heatmapping/thresholding, as well as smoothing out the shakiness of the plotted boxes
+-The filter approach plan was as follows.
+For every other frame, the image would be processed, yielding the unfiltered (pre-heatmapping/labeling) bbox list for that image.
+These bboxes would be added to a deque in the class with maxlen=5.
+These boxes would be pulled from the class back to the `process_video() ` function for filtering/smoothing. given there will be up to 5 frames worth of bboxes, the threshold can/should be set higher - probably 5-10.
+If there are false positives, and there happen to be two overlapping in a frame, it is less likely that there will continue to be multiple overlapping false positives in 5 continuous frames, so this should serve as a better filter.
+-As multiple frame detections will be combined, this will/should also have the effect of smoothing the shape and position of the car bounding boxes.
+-As I was in the process of implementing this, I kept getting error messages when trying to process the video.
+Work on this continues.

 Other
 - Is normalization working correctly?
 Chart of normalized features looks like there could be an issue.